Not sure what an apostille is or how the process works? Scroll down for our apostille FAQs or call +1 (415) 655-9455 to talk with us directly.

-The processing time for an apostille varies depending on what kind of document needs to be apostilled and what type of authentication it needs.
-Covid-related office closures and staffing shortages have significantly slowed down processing times.
-We will do our best to get your document authenticated as quickly as possible, but some of the process is simply out of our hands.
+Another one of our most common apostille FAQs concerns turnaround time.
+In truth, the processing time for an apostille varies widely depending on what kind of document needs to be apostilled and what type of authentication it needs.
+Office closures and staffing shortages have significantly slowed down processing times.
+Of course, we will do our best to get your document authenticated as quickly as possible.
+Unfortunately, though, some of the process is simply out of our hands.

 - The diploma and transcript printing process at certain schools can have delays.
 Academic records are printed with a third party, and there are times when orders take longer than expected to process.

-- The United States Secretary of State’s apostille processing is extremely delayed at present, often taking up to six weeks.
-Expedited processing is not available.
+- The United States Secretary of State’s apostille processing is delayed at present, often taking up to six weeks.

-- The Chinese Consulate in SF and the Chinese Embassy in Washington, DC, are both closed to the public due to Covid-19.
+- The Chinese Consulate in SF and the Chinese Embassy in Washington, DC, are both closed to the public.
 They are also both experiencing severe delays in processing times.
 Documents may take weeks or months to process, and rush service is not available.

 Please call us at +1 (415) 655-9455 to learn more about delays that may affect your apostille processing time.